Rafael-Aldana/basic-express-server/README.md

 #### Tests

 - How do you run tests? npm test npm run test npm watch test
 - Any tests of note?
-N/A
+Tested the following
+Assert the following
+404 on a bad route
+404 on a bad method
+500 if no name in the query string
+200 if the name is in the query string given an name in the query string, the output object is correct
 - Describe any tests that you did not complete, skipped, etc

 #### UML